nvidia-holoscan/holohub/benchmarks/exclusive_display/README.md

 The exclusive display mode performs much better than the default mode in average latency as well.
-Average end-to-end latency is up to 80% lower in exclusive display mode compared to the default mode, for up to 9 headless applications.
+Average end-to-end latency is up to 80% lower in exclusive display mode compared to the default mode, for up to 9 simultaneous headless applications.
 The average latency increases from 8 ms to 29 ms in exclusive mode when the number of headless applications increases from 0 to 11.

 ### Conclusions

-- The exclusive display mode can provide better average latency and deterministic performance (maximum latency) than the default mode.
+- The exclusive display mode provides better average latency and deterministic performance (maximum latency) than the default mode.
-- Headless applications using the GPU impact the performance both in default and exclusive display modes.
-However, exclusive display mode is more resilient than the default mode.
+- Headless applications using the GPU which are running in the background, impact the performance both in default and exclusive display modes.
+However, exclusive display mode is more resilient than the default mode to the background applications using the GPU.
-- Even in the exclusive display mode, the maximum latency, capturing the performance predictability, increases 4-5x while the headless applications increase from 0 to 11.
+- Even in the exclusive display mode, the maximum latency, capturing the performance predictability, increases 4-5x while the background headless applications increase from 0 to 11.
 Therefore, the exclusive mode does not provide a guarantee on the upper bound of the latency in presence of other GPU workloads.